383Project/engineering-code-of-conduct/lifecycle/deployment/deployment-policy.md

 3. Infrastructure Setup in AWS Cloud Services:
    - For new builds and clients, the support team configures the infrastructure based on the agreed signed-off quotation within AWS Cloud Services.
+   - All projects must have their own dedicated AWS account, even if there are one or more existing accounts belonging to the same client.

 4. Circle CI Integration:
    - The support team configures and integrates Circle CI into the project.
    - A build and deployment script is created in Circle CI to trigger builds when future pull requests are merged into the three branch types (QA, Staging, and Production).
+   - Circle CI configurations must rely on the organization's deployment package to remove inconsistancies between deployments and allow for speedier response times from the Support Team.

 5. Production Deployment Approval:
    - The Production branch is always protected with an approval mechanism within Circle CI.